firefly-iii/docs/docs/docs/how-to/data-importer/advanced/custom-import-tag.md

-# Custom import tag

 You can set a custom import tag in your configuration file or using the UI.

 The standard tag is something like `Data Import at 2023-06-12 @ 23:03` which may not be very distinctive.

 Instead, you can set this to `Cool import by me` or combine it with some of the following custom variables.
 For example, by setting it to `Imported in year %year%`, the resulting tag will read `Imported in the year 2023`.

 ## Custom variables